1998 International League season

 The 1998 International League season took place from April to September 1998.

 The Buffalo Bisons defeated the Durham Bulls to win the league championship.

 Triple-A realignment and expansion

 Four new teams joined the International League in 1998.
 Three of these teams, the Buffalo Bisons, Indianapolis Indians, and the Louisville Redbirds joined as a result of the dissolution of the American Association.
 All three cities had previously competed in the IL at some point in time.
 One team, the Durham Bulls became a Triple-A expansion team.
 The Bulls were previously a Class A baseball team.
 As a result of these moves, the IL expanded from 10 teams to 14 teams.
-A new division, the IL South, was formed.
+A new division, the IL South, was also formed.
 The playoffs would be determined by the three division winners and one wild card winner.
+This would be the playoff format for the league until after the 2019 season.